andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 A life science and human performance research study conducted at university.
 The study investigated whether exercising influences students' perceived cognitive functioning and short-term academic productivity.

-Its purpose was to contribute to a deeper understanding of the relationship between physical activity and academic performance, while also providing practical recommendations that may help students optimise their exercise routines to support optimal productivity in connection with academic tasks and studies.
+Its purpose was to contribute to a deeper understanding of the relationship between physical activity and academic performance, while also providing practical recommendations that may help students optimise their exercise routines to support optimal academic productivity.

 The research applied a mixed methods approach, combining both quantitative and qualitative data collected through surveys and interviews.
-This provided measurable insights into behavioral patterns and perceived productivity outcomes, while also enabling a deeper understanding of individual experiences and perceptions.
+This provided measurable behavioral patterns, while also enabling a deeper understanding of individual experiences and perceptions.

 Inspiration for the study originated from personal observations regarding increased cognitive functioning, motivation, and productivity immediately following exercise.